keithrbennett/keithrbennett.github.io/_posts/2012-11-05-intro-to-functional-programming-in-ruby.md

 categories:
   - Uncategorized
 ---
 Ruby is a flexible and versatile language.
-Although it&#8217;s almost always used as an object oriented language, it can be used for functional programming as well.
+Although it's almost always used as an object oriented language, it can be used for functional programming as well.

 In versions prior to Ruby 1.8, doing so was more awkward because there would be a lot of `lambda`s cluttering the code.
 In 1.9, however, we have the `->` shorthand, which makes functional style code more concise and more similar to traditional FP languages.

 This post is inspired by [Jim Weirich's keynote at RubyConf in Denver last Friday (Nov.
-2, 2012)](https://confreaks.tv/videos/rubyconf2012-y-not-adventures-in-functional-programming), in which he abundantly illustrated Ruby&#8217;s FP abilities.
+2, 2012)](https://confreaks.tv/videos/rubyconf2012-y-not-adventures-in-functional-programming), in which he abundantly illustrated Ruby's FP abilities.
 His code looked so different from most Ruby code that one attendee entering late whispered to the person next to him, _what language is that?_

-Here&#8217;s a walk through some basic functional programming in Ruby.
+Here's a walk through some basic functional programming in Ruby.
 A file containing the source code for this article, and some `puts` statements to illustrate the code, is [here](https://github.com/keithrbennett/fp-playground/blob/master/fp-intro.rb).

-We&#8217;ll start with some simple examples and work up to creating the execution of a workflow defined as an array of lambdas.
+We'll start with some simple examples and work up to creating the execution of a workflow defined as an array of lambdas.

 * * *

 ### An "Add" Function

-First, here&#8217;s a simple function that returns the sum of two numbers.
+First, here's a simple function that returns the sum of two numbers.

 ```ruby
 >add = ->(x, y) { x + y }